ni/nimble/packages/blazor-workspace/NimbleBlazor/CONTRIBUTING.md

 In order to fully test the Nimble Blazor components, consider writing new automated acceptance tests for new/modified components.
 Any component which requires custom JS code in `NimbleBlazor.lib.module.js` should generally have corresponding acceptance tests, because the bUnit tests in `NimbleBlazor.Tests` are unable to exercise/test that JavaScript code.

-The `NimbleBlazor.Tests.Acceptance` project starts a local Blazor.Server app which serves Razor pages that host the Nimble components.
+The `NimbleBlazor.Tests.Acceptance` project starts a local Blazor Web App which serves Razor pages that host the Nimble components.
 Then, xUnit-based acceptance tests start a Chromium instance using [Playwright](https://playwright.dev/), load those Razor pages, and interact with them.
+The majority of the tests use the `InteractiveServer` render mode, but the project also supports the Interactive Web Assembly render mode (and static server-side rendering mode) for tests.

-To add a new acceptance test:
+To add a new acceptance test (with the Interactive Server render mode):
-- Add a new Razor file that uses that component in the `Pages` subfolder, with the name `[ComponentName][FunctionalityUnderTest].razor`, e.g. `DialogOpenAndClose.razor`.
-Add any necessary code to initialize the component in a `@code` section in the same file.
+- Add a new Razor file that uses that component in the `Pages.InteractiveServer` subfolder, with the name `[ComponentName][FunctionalityUnderTest].razor`, e.g. `DialogOpenAndClose.razor`.
+  - Add any necessary code to initialize the component in a `@code` section in the same file.
 If you'll interact with the component as the test runs, you may need to add other Nimble components like buttons to trigger new actions on your component under test.
+  - Ensure that your Razor file has `@rendermode RenderMode.InteractiveServer` in the top section.
+  - Specify the page's URL route via a `@page` directive - for example, `@page "/InteractiveServer/DialogOpenAndClose"`.
-- In the `Tests` subfolder, add a new class `[ComponentName]Tests.cs` if it doesn't already exist.
+- In the `Tests.InteractiveServer` subfolder, add a new class `[ComponentName]Tests.cs` if it doesn't already exist.
 Add a new test method in that class.
 Load your Razor file with the `NewPageForRouteAsync(routeName)` method.
 Using the Playwright APIs, interact with the components on the page, and make assertions about the state of the component under test.

 See the existing acceptance tests for examples of using the Playwright APIs.
 Additionally, see [Getting Started with Playwright Tests (Skyline End2EndTests)](https://dev.azure.com/ni/DevCentral/_git/Skyline?path=/End2EndTests/Getting%20Started%20with%20Playwright%20Tests.md&_a=preview) and the [Playwright .NET docs on writing tests](https://playwright.dev/dotnet/docs/writing-tests).